 Plan on writing at least three drafts of your paper before drafting a final one.

-Step Seven: Thoroughly edit your paper.
+Step #7: Thoroughly edit your paper

 Check for misspellings, incorrect word usage, faulty grammar, vague or unclear sentences, passages, or sections, and general structure and appearance.
 Leave plenty of time for this step—a poorly edited paper is an incomplete paper.

-Begin your academic papers well in advance of their submission date to help ensure you have time to fully engage in the writing process and create your highest quality work.
+Writing great papers in graduate school means choosing the field that interests you or may help you career.
+Once in school, begin your academic papers well in advance of their submission date to help ensure you have time to fully engage in the writing process and create your highest quality work.

 Annie Rose Stathes holds a B.A. in International Affairs and an M.A. in Political Science, from the University of Colorado, Denver.
 She is currently an instructor of writing at Fort Lewis College in Durango Colorado